-Melynnie Rizvi is the director of employment, inclusion, and impact at SurveyMonkey.
-Rizvi provides strategic guidance to the People team, oversees global employment law, and leads SurveyMonkey for Good, the company’s diversity, equity and inclusion, and social impact initiative.
+Melynnie Rizvi is the Deputy General Counsel, Employment, Litigation, Compliance, Business Practices and IP at Shutterfly.
+Prior to Shutterfly, she was the director of employment, inclusion, and impact at SurveyMonkey where she provided strategic guidance to the People team, oversaw global employment law, and led SurveyMonkey for Good, the company’s diversity, equity and inclusion, and social impact initiative.
 Prior to SurveyMonkey, she was the senior director of global employment, litigation, chief sustainability and diversity officer, and chief compliance officer at Veritas, a global technology company.
 Prior to Veritas, she was a director of global employment law at Symantec.
 Prior to Symantec, she was a partner at Lewis Brisbois Bisgaard & Smith and an associate at Baker & McKenzie.
 Rizvi is a board member of Fresh Lifelines for Youth and former board member of Success Through Education Program.
 Rizvi is a recent graduate of Northern California Grantmaker’s Racial Equity Action Institute and The Leadership Consortium, Harvard Business School’s Executive Leadership Acceleration Program, and was named 2016 Employment Counsel of the Year.
 She received her JD and Bachelors of Commerce degree from the University of Alberta, In Edmonton, Alberta, Canada.

 Khozema brings over 20 years of experience in finance, most recently serving as GE Digital’s chief commercial officer.
 Khozema previously served in a variety of positions within GE, including as the chief financial officer and EVP of corporate development at GE Digital and the vice president of corporate audit staff of GE.
 Khozema earned his bachelor's degree from the Indiana University Bloomington and graduate coursework at The University of Chicago Booth School of Business.